-The Co-Occurring Disorders Training Project is an ongoing collaboration between the Los Angeles County Department of Mental Health and UCLA Integrated Substance Abuse Programs’ Training Department (ISAP) to strengthen the mental health system by increasing the skills and knowledge of its workforce.
-The COD Training Project consists of training and technical assistance for providers on best practices for screening, treating, and referring clients who have co-occurring mental health and substance use disorders.
+The Integrated Care Training Project is an ongoing collaboration between the Los Angeles County Department of Mental Health and UCLA Integrated Substance Abuse Programs’ Training Department (ISAP) to strengthen the mental health system by increasing the skills and knowledge of its workforce.
+The Integrated Care Training Project consists of training and technical assistance for providers on best practices for screening, treating, and referring clients who have co-occurring mental health and substance use disorders.

 Trainings provide knowledge and skills on co-occurring disorders and are tailored to meet the needs of providers treating children and families, transition age youth (TAY) and adolescents, adults, older adults, and criminal justice involved consumers.

-Given the unique needs of and challenges faced by persons with COD, our goal is to equip practitioners and peers with best practices for prevention, screening, assessment, and intervention of co-occurring mental health and substance use disorders.
+Given the unique needs of and challenges faced by persons with COD, our goal is to equip practitioners and peers with best practices for prevention, screening, assessment, and intervention of co-occurring mental health, substance use, and physical health disorders.
 We aim to do so by equipping participating professional staff with the necessary educational background and competencies required for the delivery of effective services to clients with COD.

-We aim to provide participating professional staff with the knowledge and skills necessary for effectively caring for consumers with co-occurring mental health and substance use disorders.
+We aim to provide participating professional staff with the knowledge and skills necessary for effectively caring for consumers with co-occurring mental health, substance use, and physical health disorders.
 All trainings and resources are developed with the following goals:

 - EFFECTIVELY prepare mental health staff to address co-occurring disorders among mental health consumers

 - PROMOTE wellness, resiliency, and recovery in an age- and culturally- appropriate manner, and promote evidence-based, promising practices in integrated COD treatment

 - OVERCOME stigma